mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/tc2_bug_report.md

 - *RAM amount:* <!-- Example: 32GB -->
 - *TF2 installed on:* <!-- HDD or SSD.
 Leave empty if not yet tested with vanilla TF2 -->
 - *TC2 installed on:* <!-- HDD or SSD -->
+- *TC2 installation method:* <!-- Basic or Advanced (if you do not know what this means, put Basic) -->